 For families exploring high-quality online schooling, one question consistently arises: can an online school truly prepare students for competitive universities such as Cambridge, UCL and Edinburgh?

-For Jed, a full-time A Level student at Crimson Global Academy based in Shanghai, China, the answer is clear.
+For Jed, a full-time A Level student at Crimson Global Academy based in Beijing, China, the answer is clear.

 With offers from the University of Bristol and the University of Manchester, an unconditional offer from the University of Edinburgh, and awaiting decisions from University College London, his academic journey demonstrates how structured online education can support ambitious students aiming for leading UK universities.